-Sometimes wishes do come true.
-We heard Lucasfilm was developing a Willow sequel TV series at the end of 2019, and now we know it’s true.
-All of it.
-Disney and Lucasfilm confirmed on Tuesday that the Willow series is coming to Disney+.
+We heard Lucasfilm was developing a Willow sequel TV series at the end of 2019.
+In late 2020, Disney and Lucasfilm confirmed that the Willow series would be coming to Disney+.
 It will begin production in 2021.
 Then the show will film in Wales (the same locale as the movie).
 The series will serve as a sequel, taking place years after the events of the original 1988 film.
 And if you haven’t watched Willow before, do yourself a favor and watch it as soon as possible because it’s delightful.

 And we can’t have Willow without Warwick Davis in the titular role.
 He’s returning as Willow Ufgood.
 Davis said in a statement, “So many fans have asked me over the years if Willow will make a return, and now I’m thrilled to tell them that he will indeed.
 Many have told me they grew up with Willow and that the film has influenced how they view heroism in our own world.
 If Willow Ufgood can represent the heroic potential in all of us, then he is a character I am extremely honored to reprise.”

 According to Deadline, Ellie Bamber (Nocturnal Animals), Cailee Spaeny (The Craft: Legacy), and Erin Kellyman (Solo: A Star Wars Story) are all reportedly in talks to join the series.
 Casting information for Willow indicates the story will center on a crew trying to rescue a kidnapped prince.
 It doesn’t look like Kellyman will be reprising her role as Enfys Nest in the series.